mk/clerk-px23/README.md

 ## Introduction: Literate Programming, Notebooks and Interactive Development

-Knuth's _Literate Programming_ emphasized the importance of focusing on human beings as consumers of computer programs.
+Knuth's _Literate Programming_ [^literateprogramming] emphasized the importance of focusing on human beings as consumers of computer programs.
 His original implementation involved authoring files that combined source code and documentations, which were then divided into two derived artifacts: source code for the computer and a typeset document in natural language to explain the program.

+[^literateprogramming]: An extensive archive of related material is maintained [here](http://www.literateprogramming.com).

 At the same time, other software was developed to target scientific use cases rather than program documentation.
-These systems, which prefigured modern computational notebooks, ranged from REPL-driven approaches like Macsyma and Mathematica to integrated WYSIWYG editors like Ron Avitzur's _Milo_ and _MathCAD_.
+These systems, which prefigured modern computational notebooks, ranged from REPL-driven approaches like Macsyma and Mathematica to integrated WYSIWYG editors like Ron Avitzur's _Milo_, PARC's _Tioga_ and _Camino Real_, and commercial software like _MathCAD_[^mathematical-software].

+[^mathematical-software]: See [A Survey of User Interfaces for Computer Algebra Systems](https://people.eecs.berkeley.edu/~fateman/temp/kajler-soiffer.pdf) for a history of these systems up until 1998.

-In contemporary data science and software engineering practice, we often see interfaces that combine these two approaches, like Jupyter and Observable.
+In contemporary data science and software engineering practice, we often see interfaces that combine these two approaches, like [Jupyter](https://jupyter.org) and [Observable](https://observablehq.com).
 In these notebooks, a user can mix prose, code, and visualizations in a single document that provides the advantages of Knuth's Literate Programming with those of a scientific computing environment.
 Unfortunately, most such systems require the programmer to use a browser-based editing environment (which alienates programmers with a strong investment in their own tooling) and custom file formats (which cause problems for integration with broader software engineering practices)[^notebook-pain-points].

 [^notebook-pain-points]: See [What’s Wrong with Computational Notebooks?
 Pain Points, Needs, and Design Opportunities](https://doi.org/10.1145/3313831.3376729) by Souti Chattopadhyay, Ishita Prasad, Austin Z. Henley, Anita Sarma and Titus Barik.